What information do I need to send with my scanning order?

 What format will my scans arrive in?

-Our normal service results in 16bit TIFF images in a custom workspace design by Joseph Holmes specially for film, Chromespace 100.
+Our normal service results in 16bit TIFF images in a custom workspace design by Joseph Holmes especially for film, Chromespace 100.
 If you wish to have film supplied in a different format, please get in touch and we’ll try to meet your requirements.

 How is the film returned?